 If you want to explore more of California’s natural beauty, head to the historic Indian Canyons.
 This site is located in Palm Springs on the Cahuilla Tribal Lands and was featured in various movies.

-Visitors who want to get a workout in can hike trail that leads to a stunning 60-foot waterfall or the Palm Canyon trail for a peek into some of the canyon’s exotic flora and fauna.
+Visitors who want to get a workout in can hike a trail that leads to a stunning 60-foot waterfall or the Palm Canyon trail for a peek into some of the canyon’s exotic flora and fauna.

 The various canyons you can check out within the Indian Canyons.
 While the Murray Canyon is home to endangered species of animals, the Andreas Canyon has over 150 types of plants.